A CEILING DETAIL STEEPED IN HISTORY

 Until recently, the beauty of coffered ceilings was typically found only in ornate public buildings like the Duomo, or in very exclusive residences or major buildings where the ceiling would be a masterpiece of individual craftsmanship in an expensive, formal installation.
 The difficulty of the installation was not a major deterrent; in such settings a coffered ceiling might be chosen in part because it was expensive and complex to build.

-The Tilton Coffered Ceiling system changes that conventional wisdom.
-It makes the beauty of a coffered ceiling design available for a much wider range of projects, whether restoration or new construction, residential or commercial, in any size or shape of room.
-Builders, contractors and designers who may never have considered a coffered ceiling installation will discover how easy it is to add this beautiful element to their projects.
-Coffered ceilings will always be elegant, but they no longer need to be rare.
-The past remains proudly on display in Pisa, but thanks to the Tilton Coffered Ceiling System, the future of the coffered ceiling design will be established in homes and businesses all over the world.
+Tilton Coffered Ceilings changes that conventional wisdom by making the beauty of a coffered ceiling design available for a much wider range of projects, whether restoration or new construction, residential or commercial, in any size or shape of room.
+Builders, Contractors and Designers who may never have considered a coffered ceiling installation will discover how easy it is to add this beautiful element to their projects.
+Coffered ceilings will always be elegant, but they no longer need to be difficult or rare.

 The Ecclesiologist, Ecclesiological Society, Cambridge: Camden Society, 1868, p.319